Our coming DNA nightmare, as outlined by a dystopian graphic novel

 Your DNA won’t stay “anonymous”

-The SEQ Network in Legend of Sumeria is the wet dream of every modern tech company: it’s Facebook, Google, Venmo, Tinder, Twitter, Amazon Echo, and Apple Pay rolled into one, making opting-out nearly unthinkable.
+The SEQ Network in Legend of Sumeria is the wet dream of every modern tech company: It’s Facebook, Google, Venmo, Tinder, Twitter, Amazon Echo, and Apple Pay rolled into one, making opting-out nearly unthinkable.
 Funnily enough, one of the major factors that allowed the fictional SEQ to get a stranglehold on the market was the public’s frustration with identity theft scandals, where hackers scoop up users’ sensitive data from vulnerable corporate databases.
 Nyima’s answer?
 Give us all your personal data and DNA, and we’ll make sure no one else can steal your life.

-But here’s the thing: even if people don’t consent to giving up their DNA and identities, that’s not going to stop companies from doing it anyway.
+But here’s the thing: Even if people don’t consent to giving up their DNA and identities, that’s not going to stop companies from doing it anyway.
 A 2013 study found that de-identified DNA could be matched with its owner by looking at the Y chromosome and doing a relatively simple search of publicly available DNA databases, while a recent study by Columbia University proved you can track down someone using only their DNA and some basic info, even if they’re not in a database.
 In fact, the same techniques outlined by Columbia were used to catch the elusive Golden State Killer, Joseph James DeAngelo.

 According to Ifeoma Ajunwa, a professor at Cornell’s Industrial and Labor Relations School, “The concept of anonymity [when it comes to DNA] is completely disingenuous.
 It’s inaccurate.
 Your DNA is you.
 You can’t really be anonymous with your DNA.”